wireshark/wireshark/docbook/README.txt

  - Lua Reference

-To build everything, just do 'make' - but see requirements below.
+To build everything, just do 'make' (for Win32: 'nmake -f Makefile.nmake') but see the requirements below.

 The guides are written in Docbook/XML (formerly Docbook/SGML).
 This format is